Johann Strauss celebrates his 200th birthday in 2025 and Vienna honours the King of the Waltz with a year’s worth of activities.

 The Vienna Shorts film festival and Johann Strauss Festjahr 2025 recently looked for short films with a modern interpretation of Strauss’s most famous waltz (entry submission closed on January 5th, 2025).

-The best shorts will be presented at a gala event on May 28th, 2025, and played as part of the 2025 Rathausplatz Film Festival.
+The best shorts were presented at a gala event on May 28th, 2025, and will play at the 2025 Rathausplatz Film Festival.

 Get closer to Strauss…